Table of contents

 Bright System has two DAM software options: one for medium to big organizations (Asset Bank) and one for SMEs and startups (Bright) (Dash).

 It is one of the few DAM solutions that provides both a web-based and on-premise end-to-end experience.

 The software includes various capabilities, such as bulk upload and numerous lightboxes, to let you upload, store, centralize, manage, and track all of your digital assets.

 However, the best solution for your DAM totally depends on your budget, your business size, and the features you are looking for.

 That’s it!
 This is pretty much everything that you need to know about digital asset management in 2021.

 I am sure that you may now have a better idea about DAM, its benefits, its key features, and the top solutions of DAM that you can consider.

-In this generation, where everything is getting digitalized, it’s crucial to have a system that can manage all your digital assets, saving your time and money.
+In this generation, where everything is getting digital, it’s crucial to have a system that can manage all your digital assets, saving your time and money.

 Therefore, as a digital marketer myself, I would highly suggest that you consider a DAM solution to make things easy for yourself and bring up your sales game.